The weird, the wonderful, and the wacky.

 I could be describing my Nana’s Christmas pudding.
 A bit of everything went in.
 All sorts of fruits, and nuts, and flour, and alcohol, and colourful things, and sweet things, and slightly sour things… It was wacky, weird (I’m sure I tasted chilli one year), and most of all wonderful.
 It was also theological: one bite and you knew God had come to earth!

 The weird, the wonderful, and the wacky could also be a description of Christmas.
-Consider the characters: the fervent and faithful Mary, the alleged winged courier Gabriel, the do-the-decent-thing Joseph (once he was nudged by the angel), the stunned shepherds, the mystical Magi with their symbolic gifts; the diabolical Herod; and let’s not forget the four-part heavenly choir singing political lyrics.
+Consider the characters: the fervent and faithful Mary, the allegedly winged courier Gabriel, the do-the-decent-thing Joseph (once he was nudged by the angel), the stunned shepherds, the mystical Magi with their symbolic gifts; the diabolical Herod; and let’s not forget the four-part heavenly choir singing political lyrics.

 You could erect a whopping big sign above this story: “THERE IS NOTHING NORMAL HERE”.

-Indeed that’s what Matthew and Luke, the authors and editors of these nativity traditions are trying to tell us: “Hey, what looks ordinary – you know: poverty, oppression, babies, and all that – is actually, in this case, extraordinary.
+Indeed, that’s what Matthew and Luke, the authors and editors of these nativity traditions are trying to tell us: “Hey, what looks ordinary – you know: poverty, oppression, babies, and all that – is actually, in this case, extraordinary.
 What looks normal is far from normal!
 It’s a God thing.”

 Sometimes I wonder whether there should be a whopping big sign above the church – faithfully reproduced on all letterheads and logos: “THERE IS NOTHING NORMAL HERE.”
 Or, more provocatively: “WE ARE ALL QUEER HERE.”

-Consider a friend of mine, unfamiliar with Christianity, who took himself to a little church on Christmas morning.
+Consider a friend of mine, unfamiliar with Christianity, who took himself some years ago now to a little church on Christmas morning.
 There were about 60 people there.
 About 30 more than normal.
 There were a variety of races represented.
 Some people spoke loudly, and some didn’t speak at all.
 Some were dressed in suits and some had their own unique definition of suitable.
 There were those who sniffed, those who twitched, and those who spent the entire service with their eyes glued to the rafters.
 My friend wondered what he’d struck.

 One of the joys of church can be meeting people you would never normally associate with.
 The weird, the wonderful, the wacky, shepherds, Magi, and angels…. are all here.
 As are the doers and the doodlers, the nuisances and the thoroughly nice.
 Kind of like heaven.
 Thoroughly queer.